marioparaschiv/nitro-sniper/README.md

    "invite": {
       "enabled": false, // Wether or not to activate the invite sniper (true/false) "delay": {
-         "min": 10, // Minimum delay to join the server "max": 20 // Maximum delay to join the server },
+         "min": 10, // Minimum delay to join the server (in seconds) "max": 20 // Maximum delay to join the server (in seconds) },
       "members": {
          "min": 1500, // The minimum member count the server should have